lichtkind/Chart/Readme.md

 ## BUILDING

     The git repository contains much more than the software package itself.
-    If you check out sources there you have to build the package yourself.
+    If you check out sources there, you have to build the package yourself.
     In order to do that you need perl and the module Dist::Zilla.

+    cpan install Dist::Zilla
+        or
+    cpanm Dist::Zilla

     Then you have to check which further Dist::Zilla plugins you miss:

     dzil authordeps